'I Don't Want To Be A Vigilante': Mikayla Miller's Mother Demands Justice At Hopkinton Rally

 HOPKINTON (CBS) – Hundreds attended a vigil and rally in Hopkinton in honor of 16-year-old Mikayla Miller.
-The teen was found dead in the woods last month.
-Her family is demanding an independent investigation.
+The teen was found dead in the woods last month and her family is demanding an independent investigation.

-“She was my bright and shiny star,” Calvin Strothers, Mikayla’s mother said at the vigil.READ MORE: Dirt Bikes, ATV's Causing Problems At Franklin Park
+“She was my bright and shiny star,” Calvina Strothers, Mikayla’s mother said at the vigil.READ MORE: 'Had A Heart Of Gold': Construction Worker Killed In Newton Identified As Russell Harron

+Strothers said police initially told her it was a suicide, but she won’t believe that conclusion until there’s a full, independent investigation.

+“If they would not have immediately made a conclusion regarding my child’s death, and did a proper investigation, or did any investigation initially at all, we wouldn’t be here,” Strothers said.

 Miller, a sophomore at Hopkinton High School, was found dead April 18, hanging from a tree in the woods along a trail off West Main Street, which runs back to the apartment complex where she lived.